Heritage Growth Advantage Fixed Indexed Annuity

 Tax-Deferred Growth and Retirement Coordination

 Clients evaluating estate and beneficiary considerations often coordinate annuities alongside broader planning strategies such as those described in wealth transfer strategies the affluent use or clarify beneficiary distribution frameworks outlined in what is a spousal inherited IRA.
-While annuities are not estate planning tools in isolation, they can be positioned strategically within a comprehensive retirement and legacy framework.
+While annuities are not estate planning tools in isolation, they can be positioned strategically within a comprehensive retirement and legacy framework — particularly because they bypass probate when beneficiaries are properly designated and allow for spousal continuation when the surviving spouse is the sole primary beneficiary.

 Liquidity Provisions and Withdrawal Flexibility

 Retirement planning requires balance between growth and flexibility.
-After the first contract year, Heritage Growth Advantage allows withdrawals of up to ten percent of the beginning-of-year account value annually without surrender charges.
-Required Minimum Distributions are available without surrender charges after six months, even if they exceed the standard free withdrawal amount.
-A nursing home waiver may permit enhanced access under qualifying conditions.
+After the first contract year, Heritage Growth Advantage allows withdrawals of up to 10% of the beginning-of-year account value annually without surrender charges or market value adjustment.
+This free withdrawal must be taken as a single transaction per contract year — not as multiple smaller withdrawals — and is not cumulative (unused portions do not carry forward to future years).
+Required minimum distributions from qualified accounts are available without surrender charges after six months from issue, even if they exceed the standard 10% free withdrawal amount, and may be scheduled for automatic systematic distribution on annual, semi-annual, quarterly, or monthly frequencies.

-Withdrawals exceeding free amounts during the surrender period may be subject to surrender charges and a market value adjustment.
-The market value adjustment reflects changes in interest rate conditions and can either increase or decrease the amount received, depending on rate movement.
-Because of these features, the product is most appropriate for assets that can remain in place for the selected term.
+Withdrawals exceeding the free amount during the surrender period may be subject to surrender charges and a market value adjustment.
+The market value adjustment reflects changes in interest rate conditions since policy issue and can either increase or decrease the net amount received depending on rate direction.
+Even with a negative market value adjustment, the minimum guaranteed cash surrender value applies as a contractual floor on the worst-case surrender outcome.
+Because of these features, the Heritage Growth Advantage is most appropriate for assets that can remain in place for the selected 7- or 10-year term without significant access needs beyond the annual free withdrawal and health event provisions.

 Who Is Heritage Growth Advantage Designed For?

-This annuity is generally appropriate for individuals between ages 18 and 80 who have at least $25,000 available for a single premium deposit and who possess sufficient liquidity outside the annuity for emergencies.
-It is best suited for those seeking principal protection, tax-deferred growth, and a defined crediting structure over a 7- or 10-year horizon.
-It may not be appropriate for individuals needing full liquidity in the short term or those seeking direct equity market participation.
+This annuity is generally appropriate for individuals between ages 18 and 80 who have at least $25,000 available for a single premium deposit and who possess sufficient liquidity outside the annuity for emergencies and near-term spending needs.
+It is best suited for those seeking principal protection, tax-deferred growth, and structured market participation over a 7- or 10-year horizon.
+It may not be appropriate for individuals needing full liquidity in the short term, those seeking direct equity market participation, or those who want to maximize income guarantees through a lifetime withdrawal benefit rider — the Heritage Growth Advantage does not include an income rider; clients seeking a guaranteed income layer alongside accumulation should evaluate the Heritage Income Advantage instead.

 Some clients compare annuities to other protection-focused products when building conservative segments of their portfolio.
 For example, individuals evaluating conservative legacy positioning might also explore planning discussions similar to how much burial insurance you need at 65 or review alternatives such as affordable life insurance for seniors with health issues.
-While these products serve different purposes, they share a common objective: financial predictability.
+While these products serve different purposes, they share a common objective: financial predictability for retirement and legacy planning.

 Request a Personalized Heritage Growth Advantage Illustration